cpravetz/stage7/README.md

 1. **MissionControl**: Manages the overall operation of the system, initializing and controlling missions.
 2. **PostOffice**: Central message routing component that maintains a registry of available components and routes messages between entities.
-3. **Brain**: Handles conversations and selects the best LLM for processing based on the context.
+3. **Brain**: Handles chat conversations, LLM content conversions, and selects the best LLM for processing based on the context.
 4. **Frontend**: A React application that provides a user interface for interacting with the system.
 5. **Engineer**: Responsible for creating and managing plugins.
 6. **Librarian**: Manages data storage using Redis and MongoDB servers.